 EYELASH EXTENSIONS SERVICES

-*Before booking, please verify you have read "Before Your Appointment" and "What Fill To Book" before scheduling your appointment.
+*Before booking, please verify you have read "Before Your Appointment" and "When To Book A Fill" before scheduling your appointment.

 *Please note, we no longer accept New Customer Foreign Fills.
 If you currently have lashes on and would like to try our lash services, please schedule for a removal and a new lash set of your choice.

 Eyelash Extensions are fibers that mimic the look of real eyelashes.
 They are hand-made and created with varying lengths and curl types.
 They come on a strip where they are lightly glued.
 They can be lifted up from the strip with a tweezer and then they are dipped in a glue typically made of cyanoacrylate which is a form of "super glue" that is used in the medical industry for suture-free wounds.
 Once dipped, they are glued to each individual natural eyelash.
 Thinner cut eyelash extensions can be combined together and made into a "fan" to create more volumized looks.
 This is especially great for people with thinner lashes or who want extra bold results.

 Our eyelashes are the first sustainable eyelash extensions available in the market today.
 Not only that, they are made from recycled HDPE fibers and are completely eco-friendly.
 These lashes feel so light-weight and comfortable, most clients of ours do not feel they are wearing eyelash extensions!

 Eyelash extensions can be versatile in the way they look.
 They can be made to look very natural and also natural/voluminous.
 Take a look at "TYPES" to see a visual explanation.